GetCharacterPlacement

 Use kerning

 pairs in the font (if any) when creating the widths arrays.
-Use GetFontLanguageInfo Note that
+Use GetFontLanguageInfo to determine whether the

 just because GetFontLanguageInfo returns the GCP_USEKERNING flag does not